Reduce Image File Size

 Different types of image formats can produce similar aesthetic results with notable differences in file size.
 Is it worth switching from one variant to another?
 It all depends on what purpose you’re using images for.
 Most of the images you encounter online are raster images.
 They store individual points of color, or pixels, in orderly rows and columns to create a larger picture.
 Common web-ready formats include:

-.jpegfiles that store up to 16 million different colors in a lossy, or compressed format
+.jpgfiles that store up to 16 million different colors in a lossy, or compressed format.

 Other images, known as vector images, store mathematical curves and color information instead of millions of pixels.
 On the web, these are most commonly encountered as SVG, or scalable vector graphics, files.
 They’re best for line art and simple graphics that lack color transitions.